spryker/spryker-docs/_includes/pbc/all/install-features/202307.0/install-the-shipment-customer-account-management-feature.md

 {% info_block infoBox "Info" %}

-`isMultipleShipmentSelected`: flag that indicates if the multiple shipment is selected.<br>
+`isMultipleShipmentSelected`: flag that indicates if the multiple shipment is selected.

-`singleDeliveryContainerClassName`: class name of container the address selector and the `ShipmentTypeAddressFormWidget`.<br>
+`singleDeliveryContainerClassName`: class name of container address selector and the `ShipmentTypeAddressFormWidget`.

 `deliverySelectClassName`: class name of the address selector.

 {% endinfo_block %}